David Helwig: Life and career

 Helwig was born in Toronto, Ontario, where he spent his early childhood years.
 When he was ten years old, his family moved to Niagara-on-the-Lake, Ontario, where his father ran a small business repairing and refinishing furniture and buying and selling antiques.
 He earned a B.A. from the University of Toronto in 1960, and an M.A. from the University of Liverpool in 1962.
 He subsequently taught at Queen's University from 1962 to 1974.
-While he at Queen's University, he also taught writing classes in Collins Bay Penitentiary.
+While he was at Queen's University, he also taught writing classes in Collins Bay Penitentiary.
 In 1972, he co-wrote A Book about Billie with an inmate of the prison.

 In 1971, he founded and was long-time editor of the Best Canadian Stories anthology series for Oberon Press.
 From 1974 to 1976, he was the literary manager for CBC Television's drama department.
 In 1980, he retired from teaching and became a full-time writer.

 His work includes a series of novels set in Kingston, Ontario, known as "The Kingston Novels": The Glass Knight, Jennifer, A Sound Like Laughter, and It is Always Summer.
 His best known poem, "Considerations", was published in Maclean's in 1970.
 His poetry collections have received numerous awards, including the CBC poetry award for Catchpenny Poems (1983) and the Atlantic Poetry Award for The Year One (2004).
 As an adult, Helwig learned Russian and published two books of translations of short stories by Anton Chekhov which included About Love (short story).